Top 10 Biggest Cities in Ireland

 Recommended reading: Top Things to do in Cork

 This city was also founded by Vikings.
 Therefore, this city is very old like Dublin.
-Along with that, it is also the fourth largest city in Ireland.
+Along with that, it is also the third largest city in Ireland.

 This city is so famous that around 10 places in the United States of America are called Limerick!
 It also has a living bridge that breaths.
 It is called that not because it takes breaths, but because of its design.
 It is the largest footbridge in the world!